An all-topology two-fluid model for two-phase flows derived through Hamilton's Stationary Action Principle: An all-topology two-phase flow model

 and the right-hand side that is defined by

 This system must then be adjoined with the condition $\rot(\bm{v})=\bm{0}$.
 As this constraint is preserved in time by \eqref{syst:v_eq}, it reduces to a condition on the initial condition for $\bm{v}$.
 Moreover, one can show that the system is Galilean invariant.
+Finally, note that for smooth solutions, \eqref{syst:alpha_eq} may be recast into the following conservation law for $\rho \alpha_1$,

 Before moving on to the discussion about the obtained model's features, we mention that a fully Eulerian derivation is also possible.
-To do so, one considers the following Lagrangian,
+Stationary Action Principle in the fully Eulerian setting assume independent variations for each variable and include constraints such as mass conservation through Lagrange multipliers.
+One then needs to add the so-called Lin's constraints to the Lagrangian to enforce the fixed endpoints constraints \cite{bretherton:1970}.
+Hence, in the Eulerian setting, one considers the following Lagrangian,

 Its first line corresponds to the effective Lagrangian \eqref{eq:lagrangian_with_constraint}, whereas the second line contains the phasic mass conservation constraint, the phasic entropy transport constraint, and the phasic Lin constraint, imposed respectively by the Lagrange multipliers $\xi_k$, $\theta_k$; and $\lambda_{k,i}$.
 One then considers independent, smooth, and compactly supported perturbations $\delta\mathcal{X}$, for all variables $\mathcal{X}\in\{m_k,\vel_k,s_k,\alpha_1,\zeta,\xi_k,\theta_k,\lambda_{k,i},\mu_{k,i}\}$.
 The fully Eulerian Stationary Action Principle yields an evolution equation for each variable, except the phasic velocities which satisfy